VincentH-Net/CSharpForMarkup/README.md

     ![Mcs Winui3 Hotreload Menu](img/mcs-winui3-hotreload-menu.png)

 Note that above are workarounds for various defects in MS Hot Reload; once these are fixed, the UI can update without a button or keyboard listener.

+4) If you introduce other types (in addition to `Styles.cs`) that you want to update your UI with hot reload, you can customize your `App.BuildUI()` method.

 # Features
 C# Markup 2 contains a full declarative, fluent API for existing UI frameworks.
 It surfaces virtually every layout, view and property, including attached properties, and includes **full inline documentation** that links each markup helper / parameter to the inline documentation for the underlying UI object / property.